Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Forsythia is the most beautiful left in its natural shape.

-Forsythia spreads readily, which is why I never recommend planting them close to the house.
-They are beautiful left in their natural weeping shape at the edge of a property, for example.
-One of the first to bloom, the sunny yellow lights up the bland landscape welcoming Spring.
-They can indeed turn into unwieldy shrubs, inspiring folks to prune them into unnatural shapes or hedges.
+Forsythia spreads readily, so I never recommend planting them close to the house.
+They are beautiful, left in their natural weeping shape at the edge of a property.
+They are one of the first shrubs to bloom, the sunny yellow lights up the bland landscape, welcoming Spring.
+However, they can indeed turn into unwieldy shrubs, inspiring folks to prune them into unnatural shapes or hedges.

-Despite its high rating of deer resistance, darn deer will nibble the newer growth if they’re starving during snowy winters such as we’ve had.
-Forsythia bloom on year-old wood, meaning this year’s new growth will bring next year’s flowers.
+Despite its high rating of deer resistance, darn deer will nibble the newer growth if they’re starving during snowy winters.
+Forsythia blooms on year-old wood, meaning this year’s new growth will bring next year’s flowers.
 So, if deer nibbled, you’ll miss the sunny flowers.
 The same is true if frigid winters cause bud die-back; not likely the case this winter as snow is an excellent insulator.

 Non-blooming forsythia is often from improper pruning.